-Good didactic introduction on Gauss-Kronrod quadrature can be found in the Wikipedia page https://en.wikipedia.org/wiki/Gauss-Kronrod_quadrature_formula.
+Good didactic introduction on Gauss-Kronrod quadrature can be found in the Wikipedia page https://en.wikipedia.org/wiki/Gauss-Kronrod\quadrature\formula.

-The class hydra::GaussKronrodAdaptiveQuadrature<NRULE, NBIN, Backend> implements a self-adaptive algorithm which initially divides the integration interval in NBIN sub-intervals and applies to each sub-interval a Gauss-Kronrod rule of order hydra::GaussKronrodQAdaptiveuadrature<NRULE, NBIN, Backend> performs less calls to the integrand and is best suitable for very featured and expensive functions.
+The class hydra::GaussKronrodAdaptiveQuadrature<NRULE, NBIN, Backend> implements a self-adaptive algorithm which initially divides the integration interval in NBIN subintervals and applies to each sub-interval a Gauss-Kronrod rule of order NRULE.
+The algorith selects the interval with larger relative error in the integral estimation and re-applies the procedure.
+The algorithme keeps performing this loop until the integram estimation reaches the requested maximum error level.

+hydra::GaussKronrodQAdaptiveuadrature<NRULE, NBIN, Backend> performs less calls to the integrand and is best suitable for very featured and expensive functions.
 The code snippet below show how to use this quadrature to calculate the integral of a Gaussian function: